 In this scenario, EUR and USD currencies short balances can be covered through uncommitted CCBs/depositories overdraft lines.
-The excess funding capacity can be used to reduce short balances in other currencies through FX swaps.
-The credit facilities in Clearstream are allocated on an unconditionally revocable basis and primarily for intraday usage in support of customer settlement activities.
-In this scenario, exceptional overnight credit usage can be restricted to be in line with available liquidity and CCBs/depositories overdraft lines.
-In addition, the BCL liquidity buffer of EUR 3.8 billion is maintained to generate liquidity when the highest expected liquidity shortage occurs across all currencies simultaneously.
+The excess funding capacity can be used to cover short balances in other currencies through FX swaps.
+In this scenario, exceptional overnight credit usage could also be restricted to be in line with available liquidity and CCBs/depositories overdraft lines since credit facilities in Clearstream are allocated on an unconditionally revocable basis and primarily for intraday usage in support of customer settlement activities.